 Where do I send my official transcript?

 Please do not send official transcripts to our office by mail or digitally.
 You may submit your application using copies of your original official transcripts.
-Should you be admitted to Foster, we will provide further instructions on how to submit your official transcripts to the University of Washington Graduate School once an offer of admission is extended.
+We will provide further instructions on how to submit your official transcripts to the University of Washington Graduate School should you be admitted to Foster.

 How do I submit my transcript if the file is too large to upload to my application?